monero-project/monero-site/knowledge-base/user-guides/how to create a wallet.md

 ### Operating Systems:  Ubuntu

-- Download the [official binaries](https://getmonero.org/downloads/) or compile the last source available on [github](https://github.com/monero-project/bitmonero)
+- Download the [official binaries](https://getmonero.org/downloads/) or compile the last source available on [Github](https://github.com/monero-project/bitmonero)

-- Extract the files with the archive manager (same as winzip on Windows).
+- Extract the files with the archive manager (same as Winzip on Windows).
 Note the path where the files "bitmonerod" and "simplewallet" are

 - You only need to do this step once : open a terminal (ctrl+alt+t) and install the required dependencies by typing : "*sudo apt-get install libboost-all-dev libssl-dev libevent-dev libdb++-dev*"